 Liberty Park is the second-largest in the city and offers the perfect spot for an afternoon stroll, especially after such a busy morning.
 Liberty Park comes with beautiful scenery, with leafy trees that are hundreds of years old and the large Liberty Park Pond.

 One of the main reasons the park is also on the National Registry of Historic Places is because of the Chase Mill.
 As Salt Lake City’s oldest commercial building, the mill helped the surrounding communities stave off famine during the 1850s.

 Learn more about the park’s history, along with traditional art by Utah’s indigenous peoples at the Chase Museum.

 For something a little more active, you can explore the aviary botanical gardens, play some tennis or even try your hand at volleyball.

 Where to Eat on Day One in Salt Lake City

 For lunch head to Caputo’s Market & Deli for a simple yet delicious eats that will power your afternoon.
 Their specialty sandwich, the Caputo comes with fresh prosciutto, salami, mortadella, dipped in olive oil and balsamic on a toasted Italian roll.
 Yes, please!

 On night one, enjoy some amazing Italian at Valter’s Osteria.
 Treat yourself with a bit of a splurge at one of the top restaurants in the city.
 Thankfully, the high-end dining matches the price tag.
 If you’re stuck on what to order, try the lasagna complete with Valter’s mother’s special meat sauce.

-Day 2 Museums, Olympic Park & a Drive-in Theater
+Day Two: Museums, Olympic Park, and a Drive-in Theater